 All of the CRAs hold a range of data about every individual, including:

-• Whether they have ever had a county court judgment or a decree issued against them.
+Whether they have ever had a county court judgement or a decree (in Scotland) issued against them.

-Not only that, but they also hold details about other lenders that have checked your credit file when you've made a loan or credit card application, as well as hard credit checks carried out by major electricity and gas companies.
+Not only that, but they also hold details about other lenders that have placed a hard search on your credit file when you've made a loan or credit card application, as well as hard credit checks, carried out by major electricity and gas companies.

 With this in mind, it makes sense to check your credit report regularly to see how your credit rating is shaping up.
 Equifax, TransUnion and Experian credit reports can all be reviewed by individuals as well as by lenders.